-Margaret Scott, EdD, Senior Instructor
+Margaret Scott, EdD, Associate Teaching Professor

-Dr. Scott is a senior instructor in the Leadership, Research, and Foundations Department in the College of Education at the University of Colorado Colorado Springs.
+Dr. Margaret Scott is an Associate Teaching Professor in the Leadership, Research, and Foundations Department in the College of Education at the University of Colorado Colorado

+Springs.
 Dr. Scott joined the department after spending 30 years in K-12 public education in Arizona, where she most recently served as an elementary principal at a school in school improvement with a significant minority population with high mobility.
 Prior to that position, she was an assistant principal at a bilingual school and a teacher in grades K-3.
 She participated in district committees and facilitated a course for administrators on observing teachers in the area of mathematics.
 In addition to a doctorate in educational leadership, Dr. Scott has a master's in bilingual education and an undergraduate degree in education with an early childhood education emphasis.
 Dr. Scott's research interests include teacher observation, teacher evaluation, and the role of dialogue and inquiry in instructional and school improvement.
+(719) 255-3701 Columbine Hall 3051